HelenGuohx/cs-interview/README.md

     - What do you like about the company, the mission

 - Why should we hire you?
-    - Your background, experience bring value to the company
+    - How your background, experience match the job
     - You passion about this job

 - Why do you leave current job